Yuxiang-Huang/Astro-Party/README.md

     *  (10-05-2022): Today I made what might be the last power up I made for a long time.
 It is called jouster, which is destroy everything on contact with it.
 I fixed issues in the point system and the bullet today.

     *  (10-07-2022): Today I playtested the game with members in Stuy Game Devs and fixed issues along the way.
 Also, I removed the components in GameManager that deals with ship controls and merged it with the TextManager to form the ControlManager script that handles the ship screen.

+    *  (10-09-2022): Today I started by finishing the ship screen.
+Then I worked on the Tutorial.
+I finished the prep screeen and laid the foundation for adding more directions.